 As a sports massage therapist, you can also join the Sports Massage Association, Sports Therapy Organisation, and Sports Therapy Association.

-Some of these professional bodies accept Sports massage therapists with Level 3 qualification or higher – with a few going up to Level 7.
+Some of these professional bodies accept Sports massage therapists with Level 3 qualification in Sports Massage or higher – with a few going up to Level 7.

 After getting all the necessary qualifications and joining professional bodies, you need to decide whether you’ll seek employment or start your own massage therapy business.